 Dressed Quail

-Quail is in the pheasant family and is a small bird that provides very small bones suitable for young and small breed puppies.
+Quail is a small bird in the pheasant family that provides very small bones suitable for young and small breed puppies.
 Quail helps develop jaw strength in very young puppies because of the low bone content and because the bones are soft.
 All bones from quail can be fed to puppies in portion size pieces.

-USDA Food Database provides nutritional data on quail muscle meat and skin; but does not provide the nutritional data on the vitamin and mineral content found within quail bones.
-However, according to USDA, quail are 10% bone which can be used as a guide when formulating a diet for puppies.
+USDA Food Database provides nutritional data on quail muscle meat and skin.
+However, it does not provide the nutritional data on the vitamin and mineral content found within quail bones.
+According to the USDA quail are 10% bone.
+This can be used as a guide when formulating a diet for puppies.

 Nutritional Breakdown